Home

 100 (212C) to 650F (343C) hold 15 minutes then switch off.

-If the stringer is too thick then the glass may need to be fired again and the stringer melted into the glass.
+If the stringer is too thick then the melt may need to be fired again and the stringer melted into the slab.

-Kiln wash may stick to the glass due to the high temperatures involved.
+Kiln wash may stick to the melt due to the high temperatures involved.
 Wet diamond hand pads are very good for removing any remaining kiln wash.

 For stubborn kiln wash removal please visit our kiln wash removal page.

-The glass melt can be cut on a tile saw to make fused glass jewelry, fused glass pendants, fused glass earrings or may be further worked to use as inserts for other glass fusing projects.
+The glass melt can be cut on a tile saw to make jewelry,pendants, earrings or may be further worked to use as inserts for other glass fusing projects.

-Round melts can also be enclosed with a contrasting color circular rim to produce an original piece of fused art glass.
+Round melts can also be enclosed with a contrasting color circular rim to produce an original piece of fused art.

 Return From Glass Aperture Pour To Glass Fusing Projects